MehmetMHY/daudio-ubuntu/README.md

 ## Requirements:
 - Ubuntu 20.04
-- Pactl
+- Pactl (included in Ubuntu)
-- Python3
+- Python3 (included in Ubuntu)
-- 'Startup Applications Preferences' Ubuntu App
+- 'Startup Applications Preferences' Ubuntu App (included in Ubuntu)

 ## How To Run:
 - Daudio Params: